Ezekiel's Warning to Israel, Judah, Gog & Magog

 CHAPTER 3

-Again we are told, so that we do not forget, that the first captivity was well underway, so we need to figure out what Ezekiel was warning about.
-Was he really warning the captives about their present captivity?
-Here we find God explaining to Ezekiel the importance of his warning the wicked as well as the righteous but ignorant.
-Not only are the lives of the Israelites at risk but a principle is being explained: if you see a fire in the building but you dont yell “fire” then their “blood will I require at your hand”.
+Again we are told, so that we do not forget, that the first captivity was already finished, so we need to figure out what Ezekiel was warning about.
+Was he really warning those of the first captivity about their present captivity?
+Here we find Yehovah explaining to Ezekiel the importance of warning future generations of the wicked, as well as the righteous but ignorant of a future captivity.
+Not only are the lives of future Israelites at risk but a principle is being explained: if you see a fire in the building but you don’t yell “fire” then their “blood will I require at your hand”.

 CHAPTER 4

-Here we see Ezekiel prophesying against BOTH houses—the House of Israel and the House of Judah.
+Here we see Ezekiel prophesying against BOTH houses—the ‘people’ of Israel and the ‘people’ of Judah.
 He is predicting yet another siege of Jerusalem!
 Surely death and captivity will follow this as we will see.

 CHAPTER 5

 In this part of Ezekiel’s prophecy he gets very specific as to the number of Israelites who will be killed in the coming attack.
 There will only be a remnant of survivors who come “out of the Great Tribulation”.
-Of the hundreds of millions of Israelites alive today, perhaps only thousands will survive!
+Of the hundreds of millions of Israelites alive today, only a small fraction will survive!
 Revelation 7:1-8 describes only 144,000 Israelites in particular plus a vast number of others of other nations.
 It specifies 12,000 from each of the twelve named tribes.
 These are not spirit born Israelites as many want to believe.
-Notice that an angel is told not to “harm the earth, neither the sea, nor the trees, until we have sealed the bondservants of our God on their foreheads!” it goes on to say that ...
-14 “These are those who came out of the Great Tribulation”.
+Notice that a spirit messenger is told not to “harm the earth, or the sea, or the trees, until we have sealed the bondservants of Yehovah on their foreheads!” it goes on to say that...14 “These are those who came out of the Great Tribulation”.

-I hope that there will be other Israelites among that “great multitude” of survivors of the Great Tribulation who are not among this “virgin” group and who are not of course among those who will be protected along with the Two Witnesses—those “counted worthy to escape all these things that will happen, and to stand before the Son of Man”.
+I hope that there will be other Israelites among that “great multitude” of survivors of the Great Tribulation who are not among this “virgin” group and who are not of course among those who will be protected—those “counted worthy to escape all these things that will happen, and to stand before the Son of Man”.

 CHAPTER 6